inasafe/inasafe-doc/docs/source/training/socialisation/inasafe_concepts.rst

 ------------
 Before we start, here are some definitions you may find useful.

-**Risk assessment:**  *“A methodology to determine the nature and extent of risk by analysing potential hazards and evaluating existing conditions of vulnerability that together could potentially harm exposed people, property, services, livelihoods and the environment on which they depend. ”* Source `<http://www.unisdr.org/we/inform/terminology>`_
+**Risk assessment:**  *"A methodology to determine the nature and extent of risk by analysing potential hazards and evaluating existing conditions of vulnerability that together could potentially harm exposed people, property, services, livelihoods and the environment on which they depend. "* Source `<http://www.unisdr.org/we/inform/terminology>`_

-**Contingency planning:**  *“A management process that analyses specific potential events or emerging situations that might threaten society or the environment and establishes arrangements in advance to enable timely, effective and appropriate responses to such events and situations.”*
+**Contingency planning:**  *"A management process that analyses specific potential events or emerging situations that might threaten society or the environment and establishes arrangements in advance to enable timely, effective and appropriate responses to such events and situations."*
 Source: `<http://www.unisdr.org/we/inform/terminology>`_

-**Response:** *“The provision of emergency services and public assistance during or immediately after a disaster in order to save lives, reduce health impacts, ensure public safety and meet the basic subsistence needs of the people affected.”*
+**Response:** *"The provision of emergency services and public assistance during or immediately after a disaster in order to save lives, reduce health impacts, ensure public safety and meet the basic subsistence needs of the people affected."*
 Source: `<http://www.unisdr.org/we/inform/terminology>`_

-In the context of disaster management, the expected ‘normal’ situation is that there is no disaster in progress, and people are going about their normal daily lives.
-Disaster managers need to plan for the occasions when the ‘normal’ situation has been replaced by a disaster and people can no longer go about their normal daily lives.
+In the context of disaster management, the expected 'normal' situation is that there is no disaster in progress, and people are going about their normal daily lives.
+Disaster managers need to plan for the occasions when the 'normal' situation has been replaced by a disaster and people can no longer go about their normal daily lives.
 In order to prepare for such situations, disaster managers need to have a basic understanding of questions like: